 2. COPYCATS & SOCIAL MEDIA INFLUENCERS: Not everyone posting memes really cares about the content.
 Some people post commonly liked images and content just to garnish followers and likes.
 This can be done by bots, catfishers, or even social media savvy users who think of their account as a business they need to promote.
 You may use a reverse image search engine to find the original source of an image.

 3. Fake News: Fake news is a term that 2016 ushered into the collective vocabulary.
 Whether it was about candidates or even stories or persons, a 2016 Stanford University study discovered 115 fake Pro-Trump stories on Facebook and 41 fake Pro-Clinton.
 While those numbers may not sound staggering on their own, the larger picture has shown 760 MILLION fake news stories discovered to date, with that number only rising.
 If those fake stories were read to every adult in America, that would be 3 stories per adult.

 If you thought 2016 was the end of fake news, as many media outlets became more aware and took action, the truth is that fake news accounts and campaigns on Twitter and Facebook continue to attract attention, belief, and spread discontent.
 Sometimes foreign entities get in on the action, the page “Blacktivist” was eventually tied to the Russian government.

 4. IMPERSONATORS: Pulling the mask off of an impersonator who was pulling the wool over one’s eyes was how things used to be, before botting took hold.
 Yet impersonators and scammers still exist and find their kicks in social media and dating apps such as Tinder!

 Who are they?
 People whose own lives are lacking in happiness or substance may take over a fake identity by using a real person’s photos or details.
 That might be all they do, or they can be more sinister and post embarrassing content, pretend to be a trusted friend.
-Oftentimes, the goal is financially motivated and impersonators are after cash in their pocket by faking relationships to get money or using automated phasing attacks to find user’s password and sensitive credit card information.
+Oftentimes, the goal is financially motivating and impersonators are after cash in their pocket by faking relationships to get money or using automated phasing attacks to find user’s passwords and sensitive credit card information.